Psalmuel01/solana-intm/README.md

 ## Description

-This represents a smart contract developed within the Localnet environment using the Anchor framework.
+This represents a smart contract developed within the devnet environment using the Anchor framework.
 A client program is also supplied to facilitate the testing and interaction with the smart contract.

 ## Getting Started